Marika Baxter PT, MSPT OCS

 Through my own immersion into these questions, I began to experience that it was not only the movements or exercises that I would do that provided relief.
 That there was in fact things in my unconscious – stories, beliefs, conditioning – that were coloring my perception of life.
 And as these things were brought into my conscious awareness, were seen, heard and loved, my experience of life began to shift.
 I began to embrace and cultivate this awareness as a gift and not as a defect.
 As I unraveled these unconscious patterns, I could take up more of myself, so that not only was my relationship with pain changing, I was feeling more of who I really am.
 I began to learn the language of my body.
 I could feel that these shifts were answering some of the curiosities about healing that had been there from the beginning.
 And that my perception of life was being transformed.

 My work is always evolving and seems to currently sit at the intersections of physical, emotional, energetic, intergenerational, and spiritual worlds of healing and transformation.
-As a certified Realization Process Teacher, I use somatic meditation practices to guide clients into their bodies, to reclaim their own aliveness, and to unravel constrictions that limit their ability to experience themselves and the world from their wholeness.
+As a certified Realization Process Teacher and IFS practitioner in training, I use somatic meditation practices and self inquiry to guide clients into their bodies.
+To reclaim their own aliveness and to unravel constrictions that limit their ability to experience themselves and the world from their wholeness.
 With my background as a physical therapist and Pilates instructor, I use breath and movement to help people embody all of themselves and to learn the language of their own being.

 I look forward to meeting you.
 With love,